 - Either single or able to show proof of marriage

-- TB tests for all household members
+- TB tests for potential foster parents

-- Approved home study (completed by CCS)
+- Approved home study and home safety inspection (completed by CCS)

 For More Information: